How to Sell on Spoonflower, the basics

 • Baby Products: nursery decor, baby and children’s clothing, and accessories

-• Fashion: women’s wear, clothing DIY projects, and fashion accessories
+• Fashion: women’s wear, clothing, DIY projects, and fashion accessories

 • Home Decor: interior design projects, bed and bath, and soft home products